 - Or start a consulting business

-- Launch an LLC and start exploring the tax saving opportunities running your own business
+- Launch an LLC and start exploring the tax-saving opportunities of running your own business

 - Max out your Roth IRA, or contribute to Traditional IRA and do a back-door conversion

-- Max out your 401k every year, open a Roth 401k if you can
+- Max out your 401k every year, and open a Roth 401k if you can

-- Open an SEP-IRA and invest up to 25% of your side hustle income
+- Open a SEP-IRA and invest up to 25% of your side hustle income

-- Diversify your investments, expand your portfolio to include domestic and international funds
+- Diversify your investments, and expand your portfolio to include domestic and international funds

 Best Money Tips